 This course focuses on the further development of the foundational skills.
-Awareness concepts are enriched in concentrated units of study in painting, technique, applied color theory through the use of different types of mediums.
-Strong emphasis on the Principles of Art.
+Awareness concepts are enriched in concentrated units of study in drawing, painting, printmaking, graphic design, applied color theory, mixed media, and art heritage.
+An expanded variety of instructional materials and methods are used to promote individual techniques and personal expression.
 Continued emphasis is placed on visual thinking skills and evaluative processes which lead students to responsible value judgments in art that will carry over to all areas of life.